XenLian78/GB-Experts-Barista-Checklist-App/README.md

 ## 🚀 Overview
 This is a Progressive Web App (PWA) designed to digitize and automate the operational auditing process for Barista trainers and technicians.
 It eliminates paper forms and ensures data consistency through a structured digital workflow.

+## 🌐 Live Preview
+You can view the app here: [https://gb-experts-barista-checklist-app.vercel.app/]

 ## 🛠️ Tech Stack
 * **Frontend:** HTML5, CSS3, JavaScript.
 * **Offline Capabilities:** Service Workers & Web App Manifest for full PWA support.